MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/choose-how-to-manage-updates-to-office-365-proplus.md

 Microsoft Endpoint Configuration Manager has the ability to manage updates to Microsoft 365 Apps by using the Software Update management workflow.
 You can use Configuration Manager to update Microsoft 365 Apps for enterprise, Microsoft 365 Apps for business, and the subscription versions of the Project and Visio desktop apps.
 This gives you full control over the update deployment process, e.g. when which devices will receive a specific update.
 Please refer to [Manage updates to Microsoft 365 Apps with Microsoft Endpoint Configuration Manager](manage-office-365-proplus-updates-with-configuration-manager.md) for an in-depth description.

-## Apply updates automatically from an on-premises location to Office 365 ProPlus
+## Apply updates automatically from an on-premises location to Microsoft 365 Apps
 <a name="OnPremises"> </a>

 You can configure Microsoft 365 Apps to get updates automatically from a location on your network, such as a network share.
 You can configure the update location by using the Office Deployment Tool or Group Policy.

 This is a good option if you want more control over the version of Microsoft 365 Apps that users have installed.
 For example, even if the June version of Microsoft 365 Apps is available, you might want your users to continue using the May version.
 You might want to do this because you want to test to make sure that your line-of-business applications work with the June version.

-You'll have to use the Office Deployment Tool to [download updated versions of Office 365 ProPlus from the internet](overview-of-the-office-2016-deployment-tool.md) to your local network.
+You'll have to use the Office Deployment Tool to [download updated versions of Microsoft 365 Apps from the internet](overview-of-the-office-2016-deployment-tool.md) to your local network.
 After it's downloaded, you can place the updated version on a network share that is close to the users.

-## Apply updates by installing an updated version of Office 365 ProPlus
+## Apply updates by installing an updated version of Microsoft 365 Apps
 <a name="Install"> </a>

 Instead of using automatic updates, you can deploy an updated version of Microsoft 365 Apps to your users by using the Office Deployment Tool.
 This option re-installs Microsoft 365 Apps.
 You can use the Office Deployment Tool together with software distribution tools, such as Microsoft Endpoint Configuration Manager or Microsoft Intune.